Bond Definition

 A bond is an amount of money that is posted and held by a court to assure the defendant appears in court as ordered and follows various terms and conditions ordered by a judge, such as not consuming alcohol or drugs, not possessing firearms, not committing new crimes, and not leaving Michigan without permission of the court.
 If the defendant fails to appear or violates the bond conditions, the court can forfeit the funds on deposit.

 In Michigan, bail and bond mean the same thing.
-Bail or bond is the amount of money ordered by a court that a criminal defendant has to pay in order to be released.
+Bail or bond is the amount of money ordered by a court that a criminal defendant must pay to be released.

 Do I get Bond Money Back?